Simcoe, Ontario: Community and culture

 The only operating alligator tugboat remaining in the world, the W.D.
 Stalker, is in Simcoe.

 Simcoe has a radio station, 98.9 myFM, and two newspapers: The Simcoe Reformer and the Norfolk News.
 CHCH-DT in Hamilton is the nearest broadcast television station along with CKCO-DT in Kitchener and CIII-DT (a Toronto station with a repeater in Paris, Ontario).
 CHCH (channel 11 on Eastlink Cable - formerly Amtelecom Cable) is mostly a news channel while CKCO (CTV Two) and CIII (Global) offer a variety of entertainment choices during prime time (7 PM through 11 PM on weekdays).

 Major local festivals include the Rotary-sponsored Friendship Festival, the Norfolk County Fair and Horse Show, and the winter light show of Panorama.
 Simcoe was one of the communities in Canada that relayed the Olympic torch, which travelled from Athens, Greece to Vancouver for the 21st Winter Olympic Games in Vancouver, British Columbia.

 The Simcoe Santa Claus Parade has been historically held on the weekend following Remembrance Day.
 During the heyday of this event in the 1950s, the town would stop operating for one afternoon for people to enjoy the festivities.
 In recent years, the parade has held a lower profile; with people preferring "warm weather" events like the Friendship Festival and the Norfolk County Fair.

+Norfolk County is one of the only regions in Canada that can support peanut production.
+Established in 1979 by Jim Picard Sr. and researchers from the University of Guelph, Picard went on to establish Picard's Peanuts in area.